Exploration of Hepatitis B Virus Infection Dynamics through an Intracellular Model: Model formulation: materials and method

+where $\delta_{r_g},~\delta_{r_s}~\mbox{and}~\delta_{r_h}$ indicate corresponding natural decay rates of $R_g,~ R_s~\mbox{and}~R_h$.
+Here, $\Phi$ denotes the volume fraction of active cccDNAs.
+The de-silencing of cccDNAs depends on the concentration of HBx proteins \citep{2015_Nassal}.
+Recently, \citet{2020_Fatehi} modeled the silencing and de-silencing mechanisms of cccDNAs in the presence of HBx proteins by the following equations:

+where $\lambda_{off}$ and $\lambda_{on}$ denote the silencing and de-silencing rates of cccDNAs, respectively, and $s$ indicates the efficiency of the available numbers of HBx proteins according to the model proposed by \citet{2020_Fatehi}.
+Following equations (A1) and (A2), it is considered that

+When the concentration of HBx proteins increases, the value of $\Phi$ also increases.
+If $H=0$, $\Phi$ becomes $\Phi_0$.
+The detailed derivation of $\Phi$ is provided in Section 2 of the supplementary material.
+The dslDNAs which are denoted by $D_L$ can also produce surface proteins but may not be able to produce functional pgRNAs due to some mutations that are introduced when it is converted into cccDNAs \citep{2017_Thomas_hbv}. cccDNAs which are produced from dslDNA are functionally defective, as non-homologous end-joining pathway is error-prone \citep{2015_Nassal}.
+It is assumed that 2.1 and 2.4 kb mRNAs are produced from dslDNAs with production rate $\lambda_{sdl}$.
+The meaning of two terms $\mu_1R_g P$ in equation \eqref{eq_R_g} and $\lambda_{s_p} R_s$ in equation \eqref{eq_R_s} are explained later.

-As a result of translation of these mRNAs by ribosomes, viral proteins are synthesized.
-A portion of 3.5 kb RNA is translated into viral polymerase, while another portion is translated into core protein. $P$ stands for viral polymerase, and $C_p$ represents the viral core protein. $\lambda_p$ and $\lambda_c$ indicate the subsequent translation rate of the polymerase and core protein.
-0.7 kb mRNA is translated into HBx proteins with translation rate $\lambda_{h}$ and decay rate $\delta_h$.
-These phenomena can be described mathematically using the given relations (Step 4a, 4b, 7: Figure \ref{Figure_schematic representation}):
+As a result of translation of these mRNAs by ribosomes, viral proteins are synthesized \citep{2020_Fatehi}.
+A portion of 3.5 kb mRNAs is translated into viral polymerases ($P$), while another portion is translated into core proteins ($C_p$) \citep{2011_Lewellyn}. $\lambda_p$ and $\lambda_c$ indicate the subsequent translation rates of the polymerases and core proteins.
+It is considered that 0.7 kb mRNAs is translated into HBx proteins with translation rate $\lambda_{h}$ and degrade naturally at rate $\delta_h$.
+The corresponding governing equations for polymerases, core proteins and HBx proteins are formulated as

+where, $\delta_p$ and $\delta_{c_p}$ are the decay rates of polymerase and core protein, respectively.
+After translation, 3.5 kb mRNAs are reverse-transcribed to viral genome DNA by viral polymerases.
+The pgRNA and polymerase form a 1:1 ribonucleoproteins which are generally termed as RNP complexes \citep{2017_Hu}.
+These are assembly competent.
+These RNP complexes are denoted by $Z$ and $\mu_1$ denotes the interaction rate between 3.5 kb RNA and the polymerase.
+The mass balance equation for RNP complexes is given by